PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 ## V. Payment and status configuration

+### Send an email to the customer with the link to process the payment

+This button allows to send an email to the customer with the link to process the payment It's not related to the payment method selected.
+The link opens the front-office with the cart corresponding to the order created.

 #### Describe the bug

 When the user chooses a payment method, the create order page assigns an automatic status defined by a hard-coded list in the code.
 When the payment module was not associated with a status in the create order page, the status "payment accepted" is assigned by default.